-Donald Trump Jr. adds to legal team: ABC News
+Donald Trump Jr. adds Washington lawyer to legal team

 2 Min Read

-WASHINGTON (Reuters) - The president's oldest son, Donald Trump Jr., has added a lawyer with congressional experience to his legal team, ABC News reported on Sunday.
+WASHINGTON (Reuters) - The president's oldest son, Donald Trump Jr., has added a lawyer with congressional experience to his legal team, the lawyer told Reuters on Sunday.

-Trump Jr. has hired Karina Lynch of the law firm Williams and Jensen, ABC said.
-ABC said Lynch confirmed to the network that she had been hired by the president's son, but she did not respond to a query from Reuters.
+Trump Jr. has hired Karina Lynch of the law firm Williams and Jensen, Lynch confirmed in an email to Reuters.
+She did not respond to queries about what her role in the team would be.

-Trump Jr. also hired Alan Futerfas as a lawyer after reports that detailed meetings last year between him and a Russian lawyer.
+Trump Jr. also hired Alan Futerfas as a lawyer after reports detailed meetings last year between Trump Jr. and a Russian lawyer.

+Trump Jr., his father's former campaign manager Paul Manafort and Jared Kushner, the president's son-in-law and one of his senior advisers, met with Russian lawyer Natalia Veselnitskaya in June 2016.
+That meeting was held in Trump Tower in New York after the lawyer offered damaging information about Democratic presidential candidate Hillary Clinton.

 A federal special counsel and several congressional panels are investigating allegations by U.S. intelligence agencies that Russia meddled in the 2016 U.S. presidential election and potential connections between Russian officials and the Trump campaign.